jacopotagliabue/dag-card-is-the-new-model-card/README.md

 Please refer to the companion [blog post](https://towardsdatascience.com/dag-card-is-the-new-model-card-70754847a111) for the back-story and some more context on cards, DAGs, behavioral tests etc.

+Update Dec.
+2021: our joint scholarly [paper](https://arxiv.org/abs/2110.13601) with Outerbounds, presenting the official @card feature for Metaflow, is now available as part of the [DCAI](https://datacentricai.org/) workshop at Neurips 2021.

 ## Structure

 ### Flow